 We think Sintra is one of the best seaside towns in Europe.
 We visited Sintra amongst a handful of cities in Portugal as we drove up the coast.
 We started this journey as we drove south from our Costa Brava home exchange house through the centre of Spain, then headed west to Seville before entering Portugal, where our first stop was Evora.

 If you enjoyed this article, please share it on social media and save it for later on Pinterest.

 Which of the palaces and castles of Sintra is your favourite?

 You might also like …

-- Obidos Portugal: Visit an Enchanting Medieval Town as a Lisbon Day Trip
+- Obidos Portugal: An Enchanting Medieval Town near Lisbon

 - 30 Free Things to Do in Evora Portugal

 - Northern Spain Road Trip: From the Atlantic to the Mediterranean

 - Central Spain Road Trip: Madrid to Granada (Barcelona add-on)